MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/create-custom-portal-management-app.md

 # Create custom Portal Management app

 The [overview](configure-portal.md) introduces **Portal Management** app to help you get started with the advanced portal configuration.
-In this walk-through, you'll learn how to create a custom **Portal Management** app for additional customization, or if you accidentally deleted the default **Portal Management** app.
+In this walk-through, you'll learn how to create a custom **Portal Management** app for additional customization, or if you accidentally deleted it.

 ## How to create a custom Portal Management app